RetroReversing/retroReversing/categories/misc/Magazines.md

-1 | Design principles | An Atari veteran on the philosophy of game design (Howard Scott Warshaw) 1 | City Craft | The design Theory behind video game cities (Konstantinos Dimopoulos) 1 | Source Code | How particle physics turned Defender into a coin-op classic (Python/pygame) (Craig Grannell) 1 | Maths of balance | Examining the curves and formulae behind the games we play 2 | FPS level design | Learn the basics of shooter level design with Half-Life 2 2 | CityCraft | How understanding city functions results in better game design 2 | Source Code | The simple yet effective AI behind Galaxian’s angry aliens
+1 | Design principles | An Atari veteran on the philosophy of game design (Howard Scott Warshaw) 1 | City Craft | The design Theory behind video game cities (Konstantinos Dimopoulos) 1 | Source Code | How particle physics turned Defender into a coin-op classic (Python/pygame) (Craig Grannell) 1 | Maths of balance | Examining the curves and formulae behind the games we play (Will Luton) 2 | Life in the trenches | interview with Jane Whittaker on Atari Jaguar development of Alien vs Predator 2 | FPS level design | Learn the basics of shooter level design with Half-Life 2 2 | CityCraft | How understanding city functions results in better game design 2 | Source Code | The simple yet effective AI behind Galaxian’s angry aliens